Sleep Disorders and Complementary Health Approaches: What You Need To Know

-Other CAM Approaches
+Other Complementary Health Approaches

 NCCAM Research on Sleep Disorders

-- Tell all your health care providers about any complementary and alternative practices you use.
+- Tell all your health care providers about any complementary health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.
-For tips about talking with your health care providers about CAM, see NCCAM's Time to Talk campaign.
+For tips about talking with your health care providers about complementary health approaches, see NCCAM's Time to Talk campaign.

 For More Information

 The NCCAM Clearinghouse provides information on NCCAM and complementary health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.